sanazkeshvari/Papers/ListMAP/README.md

+# allRank : Learning to Rank in PyTorch
-#ListMAP: Listwise learning to rank as maximum a posteriori estimation.
+# ListMAP: Listwise learning to rank as maximum a posteriori estimation.